stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 Sigmund, now, come on, now.
 You know, from one professional to another, you want them to have a feeling of, you know, oh, they *could* fraternise with you.
 You know, they might think "oh, we could" but absolutely not.
-I mean, I know where the line is. _[crosstalk]_ I know where the line-- I know when to put my foot down!
+I mean, I know where the line is.
+I know where the line-- I know when to put my foot down!

 #### SIGMUND

-_[crosstalk]_ Mm.
+_(crosstalk)_ Mm.
 You're-- you're the-- you're the line manager.
 You're the line manager so you would know where the line is.

 #### HARTRO